 - Nobel Peace Prize ( 1997), Co-Founder of the International Campaign to Ban Landmines (ICBL)

-Posted by Veterans Today on Jan 21 2011, With 0 Reads, Filed under Veterans Affairs.
+Posted by GPD on January 21, 2011, With 1156 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.